jonduan/proposal/_posts/2016-12-19-energy-analysis.md

 Volume - Structure - Efficiency

 The energy demand and the Economic growth measured by for instance the Gross Domestic Product (GDP), especially for Industrialized countries, are  decoupled

+In many Industrialized countries the energy demand has been decreasing, mainly due to improving energy efficiency